albertodemichelis/squirrel/doc/source/reference/api/compiler.rst

     :param HSQUIRRELVM v: the target VM
     :param HSQLEXREADFUNC read: a pointer to a read function that will feed the compiler with the program.
     :param SQUserPointer p: a user defined pointer that will be passed by the compiler to the read function at each invocation.
-    :param const SQChar * sourcename: the symbolic name of the program (used only for more meaningful runtime errors)
+    :param SQChar * sourcename: the symbolic name of the program (used only for more meaningful runtime errors)
     :param SQBool raiseerror: if this value is true the compiler error handler will be called in case of an error
     :returns: a SQRESULT.
 If the sq_compile fails nothing is pushed in the stack.
     :remarks: in case of an error the function will call the function set by sq_setcompilererrorhandler().